devchallenges-io/curriculum/2-responsive-web/1-html-css/8-css-custom-properties.md

-# Mastering CSS Custom Properties: The Ultimate Guide for 2024
+# Mastering CSS Custom Properties

 CSS custom properties have transformed the way we style websites, offering a level of dynamic and flexible styling options previously out of reach.
 They promote the DRY (Don't Repeat Yourself) principle, reduce complexity, and enhance readability in your code.